MicrosoftDocs/biztalk-docs/biztalk/core/publishing-web-services.md

  The BizTalk Web Services Publishing Wizard provides you with two methods to publish Web services: publishing an orchestration as a Web service and publishing schemas as a Web service.

  You must install and enable Microsoft Internet Information Services (IIS) and ASP.NET before you can publish Microsoft BizTalk Server orchestrations and schemas as Web services.
-For information about installing IIS and ASP.NET, see Installing Internet Information Services (IIS) in the BizTalk Server Installation Guide located at [HYPERLINK "https://go.microsoft.com/fwlink/?LinkID=191321" https://go.microsoft.com/fwlink/?LinkID=191321](https://go.microsoft.com/fwlink/?LinkID=191321).
+For information, see [How to Enable ASP.NET 4.0 for Published Web Services](biztalk/core/how-to-enable-asp-net-4-0-for-published-web-services).

 > [!IMPORTANT]
 >  Before running the BizTalk Web Services Publishing Wizard, you must enable Web services.
 For more information about enabling Web services for your system, see [Enabling Web Services](../core/enabling-web-services.md).